ericgiunchi/ericgiunchi.github.io/README.md

 Previously, I got my PhD in Astronomy at the University of Padova, in collaboration with INAF-Osservatorio Astronomico di Padova, Italy, during the period going from late 2020 to early 2024.

 # SCIENTIFIC SKILLS and BACKGROUND
 I am currently working on the formation of **globular clusters**, focusing on the evolution of progenitor candidates at redshift 1.5-2 by means of state-of-art N-body simulations.
+In particular, I studied the evolution of the stellar clumps observed around the **Sparkler galaxy** (z=1.4), studying how dynamical friction and tidal shocks from the stellar disk can change their mass and size (and also, possibly, distrupt them).
 During my PhD, my scientific work was mainly oriented to the study of **star formation**, focusing on very young stellar clumps observed in different environments.
 I developed a good knowledge about state-of-art observations and models regarding the properties and driving mechanisms of the **star-forming process** and **clump formation**, including turbulence, stellar feedback, dynamical and stellar evolution.
 Theferore I developed expertise about the tracers and proxies of the properties of star-forming clumps, including **mass, luminosity** and size **distribution functions**; **luminosity, mass** and **SFR-size relations**; **morphological evolution**.
 Strong focus on the variation of the properties of star-forming clumps across cosmic time and different environments (main-sequence galaxies, starburst galaxies, mergings, galaxies in clusters, intergalactic environments like spiral arms and inter-arm regions).
 In particular I studied the properties of stellar clumps formed from gas stripped from cluster galaxies undergoing strong **ram-pressure stripping**, surrounded by the hot, high-pressure intracluster medium.